- Attacking the low hanging fruits

 – Out of the patients they talk to, about 50-70% agree to be re-appointed (about 25)

 So, effectively, out of 200 patients, you win 25 back, lose 15.
 This means that you are left with 160 patients to add to the next day’s workload.

 Do the math accordingly and size your team correctly.
 The benefits are tremendous if you multiply each patient visit with your revenue per visit.

 - Define your recall campaign

 When we first started this campaign, we decided that we are going to recall all patients that have fallen out of care for more than 6 months (do keep in mind that every day, more patients keep being added to the list).

 Define how many attempts you are going to make.
 We don’t recommend calling the same patient more than twice a month..
 That means, every month, a patient will get exactly two calls from our staff.
 Keeping in mind that the older the data, the harder it is to reach the patients, you’d arguably want to try the older patients first – BUT a very important point to keep in mind is that your team will not be as motivated when their conversion rates are on the low side (bound to happen with older data).

 Play with a mix of such patient data – mix older data with newer ones so that it keeps everyone happy.

-Here’s a sample spreadsheet you can use for your work.
+Here’s a sample spreadsheet for recalls you can use for your work.
 Understand that it becomes a lot easier if you use a healthcare crm instead.